Brosem42/Michael_Scott_Bot/README.md

 ## Instructions

 It’s your first day at Dunder Mifflin!
 You work in sales with Jim and Dwight.
 The goal is to open each door without running into Michael Scott.
-If you successfully avoid the bot, you win.
+If you successfully avoid Michael Scott, you win.
 If you open a door with Michael Scott behind it, you lose the game and start over.
 Happy playing!

 ## To-do list
 [Gaming Logic With MICHAEL SCOTT.pdf](https://github.com/Brosem42/Michael_Scott_Bot/files/10400078/Gaming.Logic.With.MICHAEL.SCOTT.pdf)